KMarshland/cachable/README.md

 gem 'cachable'
 ```

+You must also add redis to your app.
+On heroku, you can add [Heroku Redis](https://elements.heroku.com/addons/heroku-redis).

 ## Usage
 At its hearty, this gem is the `unless_cached` method.
+Although no options are required, it accepts the following:
+ - key.
+If present, will be added to the base key to generate the full key.
+Defaults to the name of the caller.
+ - json.
+If true, will serialize and deserialize the result as json
+ - expiration Time for which to cache the result.
+Defaults to 1 day
+ - json_options.
+Options that get passed into json serialization and deserialization
+ - skip_cache.
+If true, will not populate the cache -- this can be used if you populate the cache elsewhere, but still want to check if there's something there.

+### Examples
 In your model:

 ```ruby
 include Cachable